By Malik Chohra

 Starting a mobile app from scratch means spending 3-6 weeks building core infrastructure before writing any feature code.
 You need:

 A quality template eliminates this setup phase entirely.
-You get a battle-tested foundation and can start building features on day one.
+You get a production-tested foundation and can start building features on day one.

 What makes a great React Native template in 2025?